ParoaPe/CTF/L3/DownUnderCTF/2022-DownUnderCTF.md

 ![X category](https://img.shields.io/badge/category-Miscellaneous-blue.svg)
 ![X points](https://img.shields.io/badge/points-50-green.svg)

-**Challenge Description:** Have you joined the [DUCTF Discord](https://duc.tf/discord) yet?
+**Challenge Description :** Have you joined the [DUCTF Discord](https://duc.tf/discord) yet?
 There are some spicy memes, a certified memer has posted one that will give you a flag!

 ### Approach